demisto/content-docs/content-repo/extra-docs/articles/incident-lifecycle.md

 ---
-id: tutorial-incident-lifecycle
+id: incident-lifecycle
 title: Ingesting Incidents
+description: Takes you through a flow of setting up a SIEM to ingest multiple event types from a single source.
 ---
 This document takes you through a flow of setting up a SIEM to ingest multiple event types from a single source.
 It walks you through parts of the planning, integration definition, and classification and mapping stages of the incident lifecycle.
-For information about the incident lifecycle, see Cortex XSOAR Overview.

 This document does not cover every possible scenario in this flow, as that would be impossible.
 We attempt to give you a real-life scenario touching on certain points from which you can extrapolate to other scenarios.